 Color is an intrinsic aspect of data visualization; it is imperative to use color properly.
 This can be a challenge given both the nature of your data as well as the preconceived notions and “requirements” within your organization, but it is a challenge normally worth fighting.
 A few key points:

-Keep your color palette simple and limited to no more than eight colors as the human eye has a hard time discerning many shades of many colors.
-This may limit which dimensions you use on the color card, or lead you to alternate designs to better present those dimensions with a high number of values.
+Keep your color palette simple and limited to eight colors or less, as the human eye has a hard time discerning many shades of many colors.
+This may limit which dimensions you use on the color card, or lead you to alternate designs to better present those dimensions.
 In my humble opinion, every state, product category, or sales district shouldn’t have it’s own color!
 In the above example, the four school district grades are colored simply.